 A welcome contrasting vision, closer to law, morality, and reality is offered by Max Blumenthal in his new book, The 51 Day War: Ruin and Resistance in Gaza (2015).
 David Swanson, the noted anti-war activist, titles his review of Blumenthal’s book, “the 51-day Genocide”.
 As Swanson puts it, “I can think of a few other words that characterized the 2014 assault on Gaza in addition to ‘war,’ among them, occupation, murder-spree, and genocide.
 Each serves a valuable purpose.
 Each is correct.”

-Posted by Ian Greenhalgh on May 8, 2017, With 919 Reads Filed under Government & Politics.
+Posted by Ian Greenhalgh on May 8, 2017, With 959 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.